Deeplite/neutrino/docs/engine.rst

 Code Examples
 =============

-To make it easier for you to test, we provide some pre-defined scenarios.
-It is recommended to run the :ref:`example codes <torch_samples>` on different pre-defined models/dataset to ensure the engine works on your machines before you go with your custom model/dataset.
+To make it quick and easy for you to test Neutrino, we provide some pre-defined scenarios.
+It is recommended to run the :ref:`example codes <torch_samples>` on different pre-defined models/dataset to ensure the engine works on your machines before you optimize your custom model/dataset.